lshug/first-order-model-tf/README.md

 # first-order-model-tf
 TensorFlow port of first-order motion model.
 TF Lite and TF.js compatible, supports the original's checkpoints and implements in-graph kp processing, but inference only (no training).

 Original PyTorch version can be found at [AliaksandrSiarohin/first-order-model](https://github.com/AliaksandrSiarohin/first-order-model).
 Copy the checkpoint tars into the checkpoint folder.
 If you intend to run the fashion-trained model, be sure to rename the checkpoint file for that model from fashion.pth.tar to fashion-cpk.pth.tar (the original filename for that checkpoint doesn't fit into the naming scheme for others for some reason, and that messes up the load process).
-Run build.py to generate saved_models and lite (and tf.js models if tensorflowjs_converter is installed and --tfjs flag is used) models.
+Run build.py to generate saved_models and tflite files (and tf.js models if tensorflowjs_converter is installed and --tfjs flag is used).
 After that, you can run inference directly, with saved_models, or with tf lite, using run.py.

 ![example](example/example.gif)

 ## run.py and build.py CLI
 ```
-usage: run.py [-h] [--target {direct,savedmodel,tflite}] [--mode {animate,reconstruction}] [--datamode {file,dataset}] [--model MODEL]
+usage: run.py [-h] [--target {direct,savedmodel,tflite}] [--mode {animate,reconstruction}] [--datamode {file,dataset}] [--model MODEL] [--source_image SOURCE_IMAGE]
-              [--source_image SOURCE_IMAGE] [--driving_video DRIVING_VIDEO] [--output OUTPUT] [--dontappend] [--relative] [--adapt]
-              [--frames FRAMES] [--batchsize BATCH_SIZE] [--profile] [--visualizer]
+              [--driving_video DRIVING_VIDEO] [--output OUTPUT] [--dontappend] [--relative] [--adapt] [--frames FRAMES] [--batchsize BATCH_SIZE] [--exactbatch] [--profile]
+              [--visualizer]

 Run inference

 optional arguments:
   -h, --help            show this help message and exit
   --target {direct,savedmodel,tflite}
-                        model version to run (between running the model directly, running the model's saved_model, and running its converted
+                        model version to run (between running the model directly, running the model's saved_model, and running its converted tflite
-                        tflite
   --mode {animate,reconstruction}
                         Run mode (animate, reconstruct, or train)
   --datamode {file,dataset}